therewillbecode/redux-cheerio/README.md

 # redux-cheerio

-Redux middleware for cheerio
+Redux middleware for Cheerio

-## Motivation

-#### Dispatch a Redux action and get back pretty JSON response.
+#### Dispatch a Redux action and get back a pretty JSON response.

 Cheerio works under the hood for parsing the HTML or XML document of HTTP requests.
 Cheerio uses a very simple, consistent DOM model.
 As a result parsing, manipulating, and rendering are incredibly efficient.

-Click [here](https://github.com/cheeriojs/cheerio) for more info on Cheerio

 ## Installation